 Soaking up New York’s most stunning scenery is as easy as riding a bike!
 Grab your helmet and an autumn jacket and go explore the beautiful foliage, great bodies of water, towns, and cities—all from the seat of your two-wheeler.
 The state has so many amazing trails, plus many more coming soon.
-In fact, the new 750-mile Empire State Trail will be completed by 2020, connecting New York City to Canada and Buffalo to Albany!
+In fact, the new 750-mile Empire State Trail connects New York City to Canada and Buffalo to Albany!
 So whether you’re a casual biker looking for a great date activity, a family with tricycles in tow, or you practically live in your bike shorts, we’ve got a trail that’s just right for you.
+Remember to social distance and wear a mask as required by state guidelines.
+Call ahead and check websites and social media to make sure attractions are open and available.

 The Adirondacks region is famous for its untouched wilderness, so whether you’re biking on paved or dirt trails, you can feel completely immersed in jaw-dropping natural beauty.
 The stunning Ausable Chasm, for example, nicknamed “the Grand Canyon of the Adirondacks,” is home to 15 miles of beginner, intermediate, and advanced mountain bike trails.
 Beginner trails are wide and flat so families can ride side-by-side, while the advanced levels take you through thick forests and up some steeper hills.
 Moving down south a bit, the Warren County Bikeway starts off at the southern tip of Lake George, taking you 9.2 easy miles down on paved bikeway through Glen Falls, passing numerous picnic tables along the way.
 It also connects to the Feeder Canal Trail, a flat gravel path (better for mountain bikes) that grants lovely views of the canal, which feeds into the Hudson River, hence its name.
 Many of the area’s ski resorts, such as Dewey Mountain, Whiteface Mountain, and Gore Mountain offer tons of mountain biking trails in the summer and autumn before snow turns the mountain into ski slopes—and at Whiteface and Gore Mountain you can reach certain bike trails via gondola ride!